Carbon and Low Alloy Steels Sample Preparation

 Common Etchants for Carbon Steel and Low Alloy Steel

-• 2% Nital: General purpose for softer, low-carbon steels like 1018.
-Reveals ferrite grain boundaries and pearlite structure (2 mL HNO₃ in 98 mL ethanol).
+- 2% Nital: The most commonly used etchant for carbon and low-alloy steels and the standard starting point, from low-carbon grades like 1018 up through Q&T alloy grades.
+Reveals ferrite grain boundaries, pearlite, and martensite (2 mL HNO₃ in 98 mL ethanol).
 Swab 5-30 s.

-• Beraha's CdS / Beraha I (color tint, optional): For ferrite/pearlite/bainite/martensite differentiation by color when grayscale etches can't separate them.
+- Beraha I (color tint, optional): For ferrite/pearlite/bainite/martensite differentiation by color when grayscale etches can't separate them (10 mL HCl + 90 mL H₂O + 1 g K₂S₂O₅; immersion 30-180 s).
 Each phase tints to a distinct color by film thickness.
+Requires a deformation-free, colloidal-silica-finished surface.
 Worth knowing exists; not a daily-driver etch.

 Note: Vilella's reagent (1 g picric + 5 mL HCl + 95 mL ethanol) is sometimes referenced for steels, but its canonical use is tool steels and martensitic stainless — see the Tool Steel guide for that workflow.
 For carbon and low-alloy steel general microstructure, stay with the Nital / Picral / Nital→Picral workflow above.

 Etching solutions and reagents for carbon steel and low alloy steel.
-Common etchants include Nital (2%, 3%, 5%), Picral, and Vilella's Reagent.
+Common etchants include Nital (2%, 3%, 5%) and Picral.
 The same etchants work for both carbon steels and low alloy steels.
 Etching time typically ranges from 5-30 seconds depending on the etchant and steel grade.

 Etching Procedure